Jacksonville Sharks vs. The Hawaiians

 A different historic figure imposed his will on the game during the second half.
 The Jacksonville Sharks were hurting at quarterback, as they would be pretty much all season.
 Starter Kay Stephenson was out injured and backup Reggie Oliver, a rookie out of Marshall, was ineffective during the first half.

-McAshan was a 17th round draft pick of the New England Patriots in 1973 but never played a down in the NFL.
+The New England Patriots drafted Eddie McAShan in the 17th round of the 1973 NFL draft.
+But he never played a down in the NFL.
 Replacing Oliver midway through the game with the Sharks trailing the Hawaiians 14-7, McAshan was wild through the air (5-13 for 88 yards), but dangerous with his feet (11 rushes for 52 yards).
 He led the Sharks on two 80-yard drives during the fourth quarter, capping it all off with a one-yard touchdown run with 20 seconds remaining to lift the Sharks to a 21-14 come-from-behind win.

 And that, more or less, marked both the beginning and the end of McAshan’s pro career.
 One glorious game, leading the game winning drive in front of a huge crowd in his home state.
 Sharks owner Fran Monaco gushed to the press afterwards, calling McAshan “another Johnny Unitas”.
 But McAshan hurt his knee on the game-winning drive.
 Kay Stephenson and Reggie Oliver would take the rest of the snaps under center for the Sharks that year…right up until early October, when Fran Monaco ran out of money and the Sharks went out of business without finishing the 1974 season.